arjundawande/Tabla-Compositions-Editor/README.md

 - **Edit Functionality** - Currently in development to allow editing of your compositions

+- **Symbols** - Symbols for the Sam (सम), Khali (खाली), and other symbols are currently not available in the Editor but I may add them later on to help make the compositions more informative from the point of view of the Taals used.

 ## 📩 Suggestions
 - Feel free to contact me for any suggestions. [![Email Tabla Compositions Editor](https://img.shields.io/badge/Email-Tabla_Compositions_Editor-blue?logo=mail)](mailto:a.dawande%2BTablaCompositionsEditor@protonmail.com?subject=Tabla%20Compositions%20Editor)